-- The Jabiru 2200 engine has a crankcase breather connection built into the dipstick housing.
-This is to be connected as shown in Figure 9 below. - The catch bottle is designed to catch most oil vapour from the crankcase breather air.
-It must be monitored in service and periodically emptied of waste oil. - Figure 60 shows more clearly the outlet from the catch bottle the catch bottle outlet is secured in the cowl outlet.
+- The Jabiru 3300 engine has a crankcase breather connection built into the dipstick housing.
+This is to be connected as shown in Figure 8 below. - The catch bottle is designed to catch most oil vapour from the crankcase breather air.
+It must be monitored in service and periodically emptied of waste oil. - Figure 58 shows more clearly the outlet from the catch bottle the catch bottle outlet is secured in the cowl outlet.
 The position of this outlet and the catch bottle itself must be assessed and oriented so that the crankcase of the engine is exposed to pressure close to ambient.
 If the breather is open to a high or low pressure (partial vacuum) area the pressure inside the crankcases will also change, with unpredictable effects on engine oil consumption, and oil flow within the engine.
-This is because several areas of the engine are lubricated via low pressure or spray oil feeds, and drained by gravity pressure differences cause airflow changes, and modified airflow can significantly affect the oil feeds in these areas. - Over the course of it's development the 2200 engine has used several different sumps and dipstick lengths.
-Figure 10 gives an explanation of these lengths and what oil levels should be maintained. - When installed in a tail-dragger aircraft, re-calibration of the dipstick will be required by the owner so that it can be read accurately with the aircraft sitting on it's wheels.
+This is because several areas of the engine are lubricated via low pressure or spray oil feeds, and drained by gravity pressure differences cause airflow changes, and modified airflow can significantly affect the oil feeds in these areas. - When installed in a tail-dragger aircraft, re-calibration of the dipstick will be required by the owner so that it can be read accurately with the aircraft sitting on it's wheels.

-Figure 9.
+Figure 8.
 Crankcase Breather Installation